econdynamics/econdynamics.github.io/index.md

 - [Fall 2021](2021F.md)
 - [Past working group website (~2018)](https://sites.google.com/site/economicdynamicswg/contact-me?authuser=0)

-### Presentation Prep
-Each presenter should aim for a 45-minute presentation.
-This means your slides uninterrupted should only run for 15 minutes.
-By **Sunday 5pm**, presenters should send the student organizer a short half-page document containing:
-1. Goal for the presentation: Please let us know in advance elements of your presentation that the audience can focus on
-2. Project abstract
-3. Agenda items for the meeting (things you'd like to go over)

 ### Asking Questions
 During presentations, try to ask clarifying questions or make quick suggestions, rather than asking deep questions that would require a more thoughtful response or a back-and-forth discussion.